 I know Pinterest can work for you, too.
 I’d love for you to read more about what I have to share on Pinterest.
 And, if you decide to grab my Pinterest Masters ebook, you’ll also get 20% off my Pinterest pins pack, too.
 Score.

-Oh, and you might also like these posts about blogging, too:
+Oh, and if you’re also trying to get a blog going, you might also like these posts, too:

 - The Ultimate Blog Building Framework